Quantum Vision Clustering: Introduction

-\textbf{Principal Contributions}: This work approaches visual clustering using quantum computing.
-Our principal contributions are as follows: \begin{itemize} \item We cast the problem of assigning unknown clusters of images to anchor clusters of images as a Quadratic Unconstrained Binary Optimization (QUBO) problem. \item The proposed QUBO formulation can work with the undefined number of clusters. \item We solve this QUBO problem efficiently using Adiabatic Quantum Computing and achieve potential unsupervised clustering results. \end{itemize}
+\textbf{Principal Contributions}: In this work, we introduce a novel visual clustering approach using quantum machine learning.
+Our principal contributions can be summarized as follows: \begin{itemize} \item Initially, we formulate the clustering problem as a Quadratic Unconstrained Binary Optimization (QUBO) problem.
+Unlike previous methods, our formulation allows us not to need to know the number of clusters. \item We present an efficient solution approach for the QUBO problem using Adiabatic Quantum Computing, aiming to attain promising unsupervised clustering outcomes. \item The results from the experiment illustrate the feasibility of our proposed solution for the clustering problem. \end{itemize}

-The remainder of this work introduces related works.
-Then, we formulate the problem of visual clustering.
-We follow this by reviewing key concepts in quantum computing.
-Afterward, we introduce our method of casting the visual clustering problem in a QUBO formulation.
-Finally, we present the results of our experiments on the D-Wave quantum computer and compare them with the $k$-NN clustering algorithm.
+Throughout the rest of this paper, we will present related studies addressing the visual clustering problem.
+Subsequently, we articulate the visual clustering problem within the quantum framework.
+It will be followed by an exploration of fundamental concepts in quantum computing.
+We will then detail our approach to framing the visual clustering problem through a QUBO formulation.
+Lastly, we demonstrate the outcomes of our experiments conducted on the D-Wave quantum computer and draw comparisons with the $k$-NN clustering algorithm.